redux-utilities/redux-actions/README.md

 import { createAction } from 'redux-actions';
 ```

 Wraps an action creator so that its return value is the payload of a Flux Standard Action.

-If no payload creator is passed, or if it's not a function, the identity function is used.
+`payloadCreator` must be a function or `undefined`.
+If `payloadCreator` is `undefined`, the identity function is used.

 Example: